Tender (rail): Brake tender

-Introduced around 1964-5, they were taken out of use in the 1980s when the practice of using unfitted trains was discontinued.
+Introduced around 1964–65, they were taken out of use in the 1980s when the practice of using unfitted trains was discontinued.
 None survived in preservation but an operational replica has been constructed on the Great Central Railway from the remnants of a Mk1 corridor coach and has been given the next number in the brake tender sequence; B964122.

+In North America, brake tenders were often referred to as brake sleds, and were conversely primarily used around railroad yards or larger, rail-served industries.
+Several railroads used brake sleds in and around hump yards, including the Southern Pacific Railroad and St. Louis–San Francisco Railway.
+Many of these were converted from redundant steam locomotive tenders, and some from redundant locomotives - however, unlike slugs, these did not retain traction motors.

 Powered tender

 Certain early British steam locomotives were fitted with powered tenders.
 As well as holding coal and water, these had wheels powered from the locomotive to provide greater tractive effort.
 These were abandoned for economic reasons; railwaymen working on locomotives so equipped demanded extra pay as they were effectively running two locomotives.
 However, the concept was tried again on the Ravenglass and Eskdale Railway's River Mite, and the Garratt locomotive may be seen as an extension of this principle.
-Powered tenders were also seen on the 2-8-8-8-2 and 2-8-8-8-4 locomotives in the United States, but these experiments were not considered successful due to the varying mass of the tender.
-Powered tenders were used extensively on geared logging steam locomotives like the Shay locomotive, Climax locomotive, and Heisler locomotive where the steep grades and heavy trains necessitated the extra tractive effort.
+Powered tenders were also seen on the triplex locomotives in the United States, but these experiments were not considered successful due to the varying mass of the tender.
+Powered tenders were used extensively on geared logging steam locomotives like the Shay, Climax, and Heisler types where the steep grades and heavy trains necessitated the extra tractive effort.

 Nowadays, slugs are used with diesel-electric locomotives.
 The slug has traction motors that draw electricity from the locomotive's prime mover to provide extra traction.